What is an easement?

 - Control severe creek bank erosion when necessary to protect water quality and adjacent properties

 - Repair sinkholes that occur over drainage pipe systems.

 When working within an easement, Storm Water Services does NOT:

-Re-grade or re-seed a storm drainage easement after project warranty period.
+- Re-grade or re-seed a storm drainage easement after the project warranty period.

 The Charlotte Storm Water ordinance describes the limitation of the City’s maintenance responsibility.
 Specifically, Section 18-46 of the Charlotte Code of Ordinances outlines responsibility.
 North Carolina General Statutes, in particular Chapter 156, describe general drainage laws regarding the natural flow of surface water.